 In the long run, this modular method of production substantially reduces costs, especially as the tool ages.
 Individual parts can be repaired or replaced without replacing the entire tool.

 Consider the time and costs associated with transportation.
-If you’re based in New York, but you are using an offshore supplier located in China, transportation is a major consideration.
-Not only is it incredibly expensive to transport any completed product from China to the manufacturer, you will need to figure out a secure way to do so.
+If you’re based in New York, but are using an offshore supplier located in China, transportation is a major consideration.
+Not only is it incredibly expensive to transport any completed product from China to the manufacturer, but you will also need to figure out a secure way to do so.
 However, depending on the quantity, it could prove infeasible.
 You could opt for transport via ship, but that is going to dramatically drive up lead-time, costing you more money in the long run.

 When dealing with a local supplier, you don’t have to deal with the extra time, cost, and hassle associated with transporting products from one side of the world to the other.